fbpx

 Take Timothy Sykes, for example.
 He trades penny stocks (think Wolf of Wall Street) and teaches people how to recreate his success.
 How does he convince people to register?
 By implying social proof (note: he uses the standard forms of social proof as well).

-In this case, Tim used “do you have what it takes?” style messaging on all of his landing pages.
+In this case, Tim used the “Do you have what it takes?” messaging style on all his landing pages.
 The implication?
-He doesn’t want you to take his course, you need to take his course.
+He doesn’t want you to take his course; you need to take his course.

 3. Activity social proof